cs272-0304-f23/cs272-0304-f23.github.io/_assignments/lab01.md

 github_url: https://classroom.github.com/a/p2ShvdwK
 ---

-## Setting up your Terminal Environment
+## Step 1: Set up your terminal environment

 1. For this course, you will develop software locally on your laptop.
 If you are not familiar with the Unix shell, please review my [Shell Basics](https://github.com/usfca-cs-tools/docs/blob/main/shell-basics.md) document.
 1. Terminal setup (<a onclick="toggle_display('terminal_mac')">Mac</a>, <a onclick="toggle_display('terminal_win')">Windows</a>)